jugne/Structured-coalescent/README.md

 The rest of the settings we can leave as they are.
+Save your XML in order to run in BEAST2.

+> In BEAUTi top menu, select **File > save** and choose your preferred location.
+> Launch BEAST2 and use the saved XML to start the run.

 After saving, we get an `*.xml`, which we can use in BEAST2.
 The run will take a bit of time.
 If the MultiTypeTree run consumes too much CPU power, you can just close it and then use the "pre-cooked" `*.log` and `*.trees` files later instead.